bmr-cymru/dmpy/HACKING.md

 case that the root node "owns" the nodes at lower levels, for example an aggregate structure where operations on the root object will need to access nodes holding resources at lower levels of the tree.
-The classic example is the HTML DOM: a page is rendered beginning at the document root, and proceeding through the various resources represented by lower-level nodes in the hierarchy.
-Child nodes cannot be deallocated until the parent releases its strong reference and children are unable to keep parent nodes alive and in-memory since they posess only a weak reference.
+The classic example is the HTML Document Object Model (DOM): a page is rendered beginning at the document root, and proceeding through the various resources represented by lower-level nodes in the hierarchy.
+Child nodes cannot be deallocated until the parent releases its strong reference and children are unable to keep parent nodes alive and in-memory since they possess only a weak reference.

 This is the reverse of the situation in DmPy for DmStats compound
-objects: in this instance, it is the root `dm_stats` object that holds all the resources used by nodes further down in the structure: Python objects such as DmStatsRegion and DmStatsArea must obtain data from the original `dm_stats` handle that is contained in the DmStats object from which they were instantiated (their parent or containing DmStats object) as they are simple shims with no state of their own.
+objects: in this instance, it is the root `dm_stats` object that holds all the resources used by nodes further down in the structure: Python objects such as `DmStatsRegion` and `DmStatsArea` must obtain data from the original `dm_stats` handle that is contained in the `DmStats` object from which they were instantiated (their parent or containing `DmStats` object) as they are simple shims with no state of their own.

 In this situation it is insufficient for the child nodes to hold a weak
-reference: this allows a situation where the reference count on the containing DmStats object reaches zero while children are still oustanding with non-zero reference counts:
+reference: this allows a situation where the reference count on the containing `DmStats` object reaches zero while children are still oustanding with non-zero reference counts:

 ```python